BurnedSausage/Stormlight-campaign/source/content/Locations/Unclaimed Hills/Warcamps.md

+#cityOrTown
-There are 10 [[Warcamps]] on the shattered plains, 1 for each of the princedoms.
+are 10 [[Warcamps]] on the shattered plains, 1 for each of the princedoms.